The Creation (band): Initial success (1966)

 The band's style, produced by Shel Talmy, was, at this point, loud art pop, similar to early records by The Who.
-Their first single, "Making Time", was a Pickett/Phillips original featuring Phillips playing his electric guitar with a violin bow (He was reputedly the first guitarist to use this technique).
+Their first single, "Making Time", was a Pickett/Phillips original featuring Phillips playing his electric guitar with a violin bow.
+(He was reputedly the first guitarist to use this technique.)
 Released in June 1966 on Talmy's own label, Planet (distributed in the UK by Philips and in the US by Jay-Gee), it reached No. 49 on the UK chart.
-Almost immediately thereafter, The Creation suffered another line-up change when Jack Jones was fired and replaced by new drummer Dave Preston.
+Almost immediately thereafter, The Creation suffered another lineup change when Jack Jones was fired and replaced by new drummer Dave Preston.
 However, the band was unsatisfied with Preston's live work, and in less than three weeks Jones was asked back and rejoined the group.

 Their next single, October 1966's "Painter Man", became their biggest hit, reaching No. 36 UK and the top 10 in Germany.
 The Creation took their pop art experimentation slightly further when, during live performances of "Painter Man," Pickett would spray-paint a canvas during their concerts before a member of the road crew would set fire to the artwork on stage.